A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 - Add HTTP authentication to wp-login.php

 - Limiting admin access to specific IP addresses

 - Adding HTTP Authentication to the /wp-admin area

-- Remove password-based login altogether – something I’ve been leaning more and more towards and will likely start rolling out across all the sites I manage in 2021
+- Remove password-based login altogether – something I’ve been leaning more and more towards and will likely start rolling out across all the sites I manage

 - Disable theme and plugin file editing from inside the WordPress dashboard (or use Git and make the whole codebase immutable)

 These may be useful depending on your hosting and security setup, and the type of sites you manage.
 Or they may be overkill.